-Will you be driving the car of a friend or family member in the US?
-Many policies cover any driver of the car, not just the car’s owner.
-But not all do.
+Many policies cover anyone driving the car, not just the owner.
 How long you’ll be driving the borrowed car will also affect whether you’ll be covered under the existing policy, so check with the provider.
-The car’s owner might need to add you to their policy temporarily if you’ll be using the car on a regular basis for an extended period of time.
+The car’s owner might need to temporarily add you to their policy if you’ll be using it on a regular basis for an extended period of time.

-Driving a car you purchased in the US
+Driving a car that you bought in the US

 Driving a car-sharing vehicle